shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </div>
 </figure>

 Julia is a junior majoring in Bioproducts and Biosystems Engineering with a focus in Ecological and Environmental Engineering.
 She is currently working as a Greenhouse and Lab Assistant with the Shannon Lab and loves plants and is interested in how plants alter the soil and affect the environment.
-In her free time, she loves hiking, marching band, and spending quality time with her friends.
+In her free time, she loves hiking, marching band, and spending quality time with her friends.</p>
  <br/>
  <br/>
  <br/>